mybigday/llama.rn/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![npm](https://img.shields.io/npm/v/llama.rn.svg)](https://www.npmjs.com/package/llama.rn/)

 React Native binding of [llama.cpp](https://github.com/ggerganov/llama.cpp).
-Currently only supported iOS.

 ⚠️ Currently this library is not recommended for production use.
 In our cases, we only use it on device like M1 ~ M2 iPad/Mac for the time being, with Llama-2-7b-chat q2_k ~ q4_k models. ⚠️